 - Raise the legal sales age for tobacco products to 21;

-2. Pass a comprehensive statewide smokefree air law; and
+- Pass comprehensive local and statewide smokefree air laws; and

-The 2016 legislative session saw continued funding for the American Lung Association in Idaho's youth tobacco control programs with funding of $202,000 allocated for youth tobacco education, prevention, cessation, and youth advocacy programs.
-In total, close to $6 million was allocated to tobacco prevention and cessation initiatives through the Idaho Department of Health and Welfare or other entities from the Idaho Millennium Fund and a small portion of tobacco tax revenue.
-The Idaho Millennium Fund is where Idaho's tobacco Master Settlement Agreement dollars are directed.
+The 2017 legislative session saw continuing funding for the American Lung Association in Idaho's youth tobacco control programs with funding of $229,000 allocated for youth tobacco education, prevention, cessation, and youth advocacy programs.
+In total, over $4.7 million was allocated to tobacco prevention and cessation initiatives through the Idaho Department of Health and Welfare or other entities from the Idaho Millennium Fund.
+The Idaho Millennium Fund is where Idaho's Master Settlement Agreement dollars are directed.

-The American Lung Association in Idaho will continue working to increase allocations for tobacco prevention and cessation programs, to expand local smokefree ordinances, and to support appropriate efforts to increase tobacco taxes in 2017.
+The American Lung Association in Idaho will continue working to increase appropriations for tobacco prevention and cessation programs, to raise the legal sales age of tobacco products to 21, to expand local smokefree ordinances, and to support appropriate efforts to increase tobacco taxes in 2018.